mariamills/Ticket-Selling-Python/README.md

 Our application intentionally includes two vulnerabilities to serve as a teaching tool:

 - **Plaintext Passwords**: Storing passwords in plaintext poses a significant risk, as it allows anyone with database access to read user credentials.

-- **SQL Injection**: The application's initial susceptibility to SQL injection attacks could allow attackers to manipulate or corrupt the database.

 - **Unencrypted TCP Traffic**: Initially, our TCP traffic was unencrypted, making it vulnerable to interception and unauthorized access through programs like Wireshark.